 - stop smoking

 Anyone experiencing symptoms of heartburn for longer than three weeks should consult their GP.
 Patients should be aware of other symptoms needed GP referral, such as weight loss (for no reason), frequent episodes of feeling sick (NHS, 2017), and other symptoms.
-Visit the NHS website for more info, always read the product information leaflet.
+Visit the NHS website for more information on indigestion.

 Omeprazole alternative drugs: FAQ